turingschool-examples/cwee/readme.md

 And that's our header!

 **Extra Challenge**
-Replace the `<h1>` element with an image element.
+Replace the `<h1>` element with an image element that is given an icon for the value of the `src` attribute.
 You can find more information about how to incorporate the image element [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img)

 #### Try On Your Own: Making a Hero Unit